dotnet-architecture/PerformanceMonitor/README.md

 The Performance Monitor application allows .NET Core 2.1 developers to track application performance metrics via a web application.
 The application consists of three major components: performance data collection, data storage and handling, and data presentation.

 ### Table of Contents
+* What is the Performance Monitor?
 * Architecture Overview
 * Monitor Your Application

+## What is the Performance Monitor?
+The .NET Core Performance Monitor is a tool designed to help .NET Core application developers better analyze performance across all .NET-supported platforms.
+It is designed to not only run on multiple platforms, but also to be capable of analyzing performance of any type of .NET application from console apps to web apps.
+Most notably, this tool is designed to support detailed and holistic performance analysis of complex applications with multiple microservices as well as simple, single-process applications.

+The Performance Monitor itself consists of a web application that can be connected to a user's application by using an installable class library.
+In a few simple steps, a user can view their application's performance data on the web application in real time, with data tables and live-updating graphs that display information relevant to any developer.

+Coherent application monitoring can be performed by grouping distinct application processes within the same logical application while utilizing the class library.
+These processes can be distinct microservices that run in parallel within a single application, or different executable code files that can be logically grouped together.
+On the user interface, a developer can see their monitored processes grouped together by application for ease of access.

+The data a developer chooses to view for their application is easily customizable and comprehensive.
+The Performance Monitor allows tracking of CPU usage, process memory usage, incoming Kestrel HTTP requests, exceptions, garbage collection, thread contention, and JIT events - as well as a number of performance insights inferred from these events.
+The tracking of each of these performance metrics can be easily enabled or disabled for each process, allowing a developer to record only the data that's relevant to their application.